Aiven-Open/klaw-docs/docs/cluster-management/kafka-cluster-sync/sync-schemas-from-cluster.md

    ![image](../../../static/images/sync/SyncSchemasFromCluster.png)

    :::note
-   The **Show All** option displays the topics and their associated schemas that have already synchronized with the Schema Registry cluster.
+   The **Show All** option displays the topics and their associated schemas that have already synchronized with the schema registry cluster.
 These topics require no further action, as a green icon can identify them.
    :::

-By following these steps, you can synchronize schemas from a Schema Registry cluster to Klaw metadata.
+By following these steps, you can synchronize schemas from a schema registry cluster to Klaw metadata.